gumaerc-testorg/21a.101j-spring-2010/content/pages/readings.md

 uid: 86a661e8-b006-0aa2-9f15-916f551764ee
 ---

 The readings assigned for each class session are listed below.
-Questions for each session's readings are available on the [Study Materials]({{< baseurl >}}/pages/study-materials) page.
+Questions for each session's readings are available on the {{% resource_link 06dd9873-e909-1b24-fdfc-bc41e3a95680 "Study Materials" %}} page.

 Books
 -----